dungsawa/Nozzle-Wiper-FLSUN-V400/README.md

  - Try testing with the macro program first without enabling the servo.
 If the position is correct as desired, then test it again combined with the servo mechanism.

  - I think I will add a limit switch to this mechanism soon, as a precaution in case the servo does not rotate to the correct position.

+ - Provide a separate 5V power supply for the 90s servo, do not connect it to the 5V supply on the mainboard

 # Since this is the first version, there are still some flaws, but overall it works well.
 If you have any suggestions, please share them with me.